Each day is a chance to discover, learn, and share amazing stories.

 Later, Aiken attended Harvard and met T.S.
 Eliot, a lifelong friend.
 In 1914, he published his first collection of poetry.
 He also edited a collection of Emily Dickinson’s poetry and is credited with establishing her posthumous reputation as a major poet.
 In 1930, he won a Pulitzer Prize for his book, Selected Poems, and a National Book Award in 1953.

-Aiken returned to Savannah in the 1960s but refused an offer to live in his parents’ home, choosing instead to live next door.
-In 1973, Gov. Jimmy Carter designated him Georgia’s poet laureate.
+He returned to Savannah in the 1960s but refused an offer to live in his parents’ home, choosing instead to live next door.
+In 1973, Governor Jimmy Carter designated him Georgia’s poet laureate.
 Aiken died that same year and is buried in Savannah’s Bonaventure Cemetery, next to his parents whose tragic death so many years earlier had shaped a life that began on August 5, 1889, Today in Georgia History.